adilmajid/privacy-for-the-paranoid/README.md

 ###Other
-* [ ] Secure your Skype account if you need/use it.
+* [ ] Secure your Skype account if you need it.
 Delete it if you don't.
-(I've never seen any kind of account get hacked as many times as my friends' Skype accounts.
-Everyday there's some baidu link coming my way.
-Could just be my social circle though)
+(Good alternative is Google Duo, which saves some metadata but has encrypted calls.)
 * [ ] Delete your Yahoo account.
 If you need it for Flickr, set a long password, set up 2FA, and enable login notifications
 * [ ] Set strict privacy options on Facebook (see below)
 * [ ] Set strict privacy options on Google (see below)